LezaMalik/Int_2023/README.md

-**12.  mv** *(move)*
+### 12.  mv *(move)*

  Renames a file.
 We can use the mv command to move files and directories from one directory to another or to rename a file or directory.
 If you move a file or directory to a new directory without specifying a new name, it retains its original name.

-  		`mv filename1 filename2` *: Renames filename1 to filename2*
+    		`mv filename1 filename2` : Renames filename1 to filename2

 ​Also used to move files inside a folder/directory.

-​		`mkdir stuff` *: creates a folder name stuff*
+		`mkdir stuff` 			: creates a folder name stuff `touch pie cake cookie` 	: creates 3 files pie, cake and cookie
-​		`touch pie cake cookie` *: creates 3 files pie, cake and cookie* ​		`mv pie cake cookie stuff/` *:  Moves the 3 files(pie,cake,cookie) inside the folder stuff*
+		`mv pie cake cookie stuff/` 	: Moves the 3 files(pie,cake,cookie) inside the folder stuff

-​

-**13.  cp** *(copy)*
+### 13.  cp *(copy)*

 Copies a file.
 Use the cp command to create a copy of the contents of the file or directory specified by the SourceFile or SourceDirectory parameters into the file or directory specified by the TargetFile or TargetDirectory parameters.

-		`cp filename1 filename2` *: Copes the content of the first file (filename1) to the second file (filename2)*
+ 		`cp filename1 filename2` : Copes the content of the first file (filename1) to the second file (filename2)

 ​Also used to copy a file and move the new file inside a folder/directory.

-​		`cp file.txt folder/newfile.txt` *: copies the file.txt and saves the newfile.txt inside the folder*
+  		`cp file.txt folder/newfile.txt` : copies the file.txt and saves the newfile.txt inside the folder

-**14.  head**
+### 14.  head

 Linux head command prints the first lines of one or more files (or piped data) to standard output.
 By default, it shows the first 10 lines.
 However, head provides several arguments that can be used to modify the output.
+ Following are the flags used with head:

 *	 `-n / --lines`		*show the specified number of lines*
 * 	`-c / --bytes`		*show the specified number of bytes*
 * 	`-v / --verbose`	*show the file name tag*
 * 	`-q / --quiet`		*don't separate the content of multiple files with a file name tag*

-   		`head filename1` *: Outputs the first 10 lines of the file*
+  			`head filename1` 	: Outputs the first 10 lines of the file

-​		`head filename1 -n 100` *: Outputs the first 100 lines of the file*
+			`head filename1 -n 100` : Outputs the first 100 lines of the file

 ![head picture](./assets/head.JPG)

-**15.  tail**
+### 15.  tail

  Tail is a command which prints the last few number of lines (10 lines by default) of a certain file, then terminates.

 *	 `-n / --lines`		*show the specified number of lines*
 * 	`-c / --bytes`		*show the specified number of bytes*
 *	 `-v / --verbose`	*show the file name tag*
 *	 `-q / --quiet`		*don't separate the content of multiple files with a file name tag*

-   		`tail filename1` *: Outputs the last 10 lines of the file*
+  		 tail filename1` : Outputs the last 10 lines of the file

-​	*With -n we can specify the number of lines to print* ​		`tail filename1 -n 100` *: Outputs the last 100 lines of the file*
+​With -n we can specify the number of lines to print

+		`tail filename1 -n 100` : Outputs the last 100 lines of the file

-**16. date**
+### 16. date

 This command outputs the system date and time.
 Date command is also used to set date and time of the system.
 By default the date command displays the date in the time zone on which unix/linux operating system is configured.

 These are the most common formatting characters for the date command:

 * 	`%D` – Display date as mm/dd/yy
 * 	`%Y` – Year (e.g., 2020)
 * 	`%m` – Month (01-12)
 * 	`%B` – Long month name (e.g., November)
 * 	`%b` – Short month name (e.g., Nov)
 * 	`%d` – Day of month (e.g., 01)
 * 	`%j` – Day of year (001-366)
 *	`%u` – Day of week (1-7)
 *	`%A` – Full weekday name (e.g., Friday)
 *	`%a` – Short weekday name (e.g., Fri)
 * 	`%H` – Hour (00-23)
 * 	`%I` – Hour (01-12)
 * 	`%M` – Minute (00-59)
 * 	`%S` – Second (00-60)

-**17.  > (Redirecting Standard Input - Only Overwrites)**
+### 17.  > (Redirecting Standard Input - Only Overwrites)

 Redirects the output to the specified file.

-		`date > file.txt` *: Saves the date inside file.txt*
+		`date > file.txt` : Saves the date inside file.txt

-​	If we add again to the same file, it replaces the content.
+If we add again to the same file, it replaces the content.
 Only overwrites does not append.
 ​

-**18.  >> (Redirecting Standard Input - Appends)**
+### 18.  >> (Redirecting Standard Input - Appends)

 Redirects the output to the specified file.

-  		`date >> file1.txt` *: Saves the date inside file1.txt*
+  		`date >> file1.txt` : Saves the date inside file1.txt

-		`whoami>> file1.txt` *: Saves the username inside file1.txt*
+		`whoami>> file1.txt` : Saves the username inside file1.txt

-​	If we add again to the same file, it appends the content.
+If we add again to the same file, it appends the content.

-**19.  cat**
+### 19.  cat

-	Outputs the whole content of the specified file.It helps us to create, view, and concatenate files.
+Outputs the whole content of the specified file.
+It helps us to create, view, and concatenate files.

-  		`cat file1.txt` *: Prints the whole output of the file1*
+  		`cat file1.txt` 		: Prints the whole output of the file1

-		`cat file1.txt file2.txt` *: Prints the whole output of file1 and file2*
+		`cat file1.txt file2.txt` 	: Prints the whole output of file1 and file2

-​	*For saving content into a new file, we can use redirect.*
+​For saving content into a new file, we can use redirect.
-​

 		`cat file1.txt file2.txt file3.txt > newfile`

-**20.  less**
+### 20.  less

 Outputs the whole content of the specified file in an interactive UI.
 The less command is Linux utility which can be used to read contents of text file one page (one screen) per time.
-It has faster access because if the file is large, it doesn't access the complete file, but accesses it page by page
+It has faster access because if the file is large, it doesn't access the complete file, but accesses it page by page.

-  		`less file1.txt` *: Prints the output of the file1 in an interactive UI*
+		`less file1.txt` : Prints the output of the file1 in an interactive UI

-**20.  echo**
+### 21.  echo

 It prints to the output the argument passed to it.
-It is one of the basic Linux commands used in shell scripting and Bash files to display output status text at the command line
+It is one of the basic Linux commands used in shell scripting and Bash files to display output status text at the command line.

-		`echo "hello"` *: Prints hello to the screen*
+		`echo "hello"` : Prints hello to the screen

 It can append output to a file aswell.

-  		`echo "hello" >> output.txt` *: This command will create a file output.txt and add hello to it*
+		`echo "hello" >> output.txt` : This command will create a file output.txt and add hello to it

-**21.  wc** *(word count)*
+### 22.  wc *(word count)*

 The Linux wc command calculates a file's word, line, character, or byte count.
 Far from just being a utility for word processing, wc is a useful tool for a variety of system tasks.

 Some useful command line options supported by the wc command are as following:

-* -c, --bytes: It is used to print the byte counts.
+* 	-c, --bytes		: It is used to print the byte counts.
-* -m, --chars: It is used to print the character counts.
+* 	-m, --chars		: It is used to print the character counts.
-* -l, --lines: It is used to print the newline counts.
+* 	-l, --lines		: It is used to print the newline counts.
-* --files0-from=F: It is used to read input from specified files.
+*	 --files0-from=F	: It is used to read input from specified files.
-* -L, --max-line-length: It is used to print the maximum display width.
+* 	-L, --max-line-length	: It is used to print the maximum display width.
-* -w, --words: It is used to print the word counts.
+* 	-w, --words		: It is used to print the word counts.
-* --help: It is used to display the help manual.
+* 	--help			: It is used to display the help manual.
-* --version: It is used to display the version information.
+* 	--version		: It is used to display the version information.

-		`wc file1.txt` *: Prints the number of lines then number words, then number of bytes in the file1.txt*
+   		wc file1.txt` : Prints the number of lines then number words, then number of bytes in the file1.txt

 ![wc picture](./assets/wc.JPG)

-**22. Piping**
+### 23. Piping
+​
-​	The pipe is used to combine two or more commands, and in this, the output of one command acts as input to another command, and this command's output may act as input to the next command, and so on.
+The pipe is used to combine two or more commands, and in this, the output of one command acts as input to another command, and this command's output may act as input to the next command, and so on.
 It can also be visualized as a temporary connection between two or more commands/ programs/ processes.

-​		`date | wc` *: Outputs the line no, word count and bytes of date command*
+		`date | wc` *: Outputs the line no, word count and bytes of date command*

 		`cat filename1 filename2 | wc` *: This gives the word count of both the files combined*

 Can also be used with redirect:

  		`cat file1 file2 | wc -l > newfile.txt` *: This command will concatenate both the files and then count the number of lines and save them in newfile.txt*

-**23.  sort**
+### 24.  sort

 It prints the sorted information on the screen, doesn't change the file.
 This command processes on your data (the content of the file or output of any command) and reorders it in the specified way, which helps us to read the data efficiently.

+Following are the flags used with sort:

 * -b	--ignore-leading-blanks		Causes sort to ignore leading blanks.
 * -d	--dictionary-order		Causes sort to consider only blanks and alphanumeric characters.
 * -f	--ignore-case			Ignores the default case, changes all lowercase letters to uppercase before comparison.